bitpesa/api-documentation/transaction-flow.md

 ## Checking the state of the transaction

 To manually check the state of the transaction, use the `GET /v1/transactions/ID` endpoint, where the `ID` is the id of the transaction.
+Transactions can also be retrieved using the `external_id`, [as documented here](#external-id).

 However to get real-time information on when a transaction's state changes please create webhooks for transaction state changes using the developer portal, or the API, where we will send a response every time the transaction's state is changed.